oscarlevin/KnightsAndKnaves/Notes.md

 The `states.inc.php` file should not be edited.
 Instead, use the `source/shared/gamestates.jsonc` file, which will be used to automatically generate the `states.inc.php` file.

+As of 2025-04-03, we have replaced `knightsandknaves.game.php` with `moduels/php/Game.php`.
+This is the modern workflow and doesn't use the `knightsandknaves.actions.php` file (now deleted).
+See the hearts tutorial files at https://github.com/elaskavaia/bga-heartsla/blob/main/heartslav.js.

 ## Next steps: